South Africans in the US worried how a Trump presidency will impact pro-Palestine nations

 JOHANNESBURG - While U.S democratic presidential candidate Kamala Harris told supporters at a rally in Michigan, just hours before Americans cast their vote for the 47th president that she would do everything in her power to end the war in Gaza, her views on the Middle East conflict and the current administration's approach has left some of her supporters in limbo.

-The question around the continuing bombardment of Gaza, along with America's role in supporting Israel's retaliatory attacks, which have now spilled over into other countries in the region, haunts democratic voters, with some in states like Nevada previously telling EWN, they were reluctant to participate in these elections.
+The question around the continuing bombardment of Gaza, along with America's role in supporting Israel's retaliatory attacks, which have now spilled over into other countries in the region, haunts Democratic voters, with some in states like Nevada previously telling EWN, they were reluctant to participate in these elections.

-Polls also suggest that this issue has driven predominantly Muslim voters away from both Harris and her Republican contender Donald Trump towards the Green Party’s Jill Stein, a move, which according to Revered Tutu Naomi, will be inconsequential.
+Polls also suggest that this issue has driven predominantly Muslim voters away from both Harris and her Republican contender Donald Trump towards the Green Party’s Jill Stein, a move, which according to Reverend Tutu Naomi, will be inconsequential.

 Tutu, a South African, who holds dual passports and has participated in early voting, had to reconcile casting a vote for Harris while standing firmly on the side of the Palestinians.